amanbhagat77/datasciencecoursera-repo/README.md

 This Repository Contains:

 A tidy data set.
+A script which contains all the code written to perform the required task.
 A code book that describes the variables, the data, and any transformations or work that is performed to clean up the data called CodeBook.md.

 ## Dataset